Martina (empress): Regent

-On his deathbed in 641, Heraclius left the empire to both his son from the first marriage, Heraclius Constantine and Heraklonas (as Heraclius II), his sons with Martina, granting them equal rank.
-Martina was to be honoured as empress and mother of both of them.
+On his deathbed in 641, Heraclius left the empire to both Heraclius Constantine, his son from his first marriage, and Heraclonas, his son with Martina, granting them equal rank.
+Martina was to be honoured as empress and mother of both of them, as well as insofar as she might have influence at court as well.

 Heraclius died on 11 February 641 of an edema which Nikephoros considered a divine punishment for his sinful marriage.
 Three days later Martina took the initiative in announcing the contents of Heraclius' will in a public ceremony.
 The authority for such a ceremony typically belonged to the succeeding emperor, not to the empress.
 Martina was attempting to establish her own authority over the two co-emperors.

 The ceremony took place in the Hippodrome of Constantinople.
 Present were members of the Byzantine Senate, other dignitaries and the crowds of Constantinople.
-Absent were both Constantine and Heraklonas.
+Absent were both Constantine and Heraclonas.
 Martina read the contents of the will and claimed the senior authority in the Empire for herself.
 However the crowd instead acclaimed the names of the two emperors and not her own, thus objecting to her assumption of imperial authority.
 She was forced to return to the palace in defeat.

 Relations of Martina and her stepson were always difficult.
-When Heraclius Constantine died suddenly of tuberculosis only four months later, the common belief was that the empress poisoned him to leave Heraklonas as sole ruler.
+Because of Heraclonas' young age, Martina ruled through him, consistently opposing the policies of Constantine, leading to the creation of two different political factions.
+When Heraclius Constantine died suddenly of tuberculosis only four months later, the common belief was that the empress poisoned him to leave Heraclonas as sole ruler.
 However historians like Herren and Garland have stated that this is most likely not true.
-Martina began immediately to exile the prominent supporters of Constantine and with the help of Patriarch Pyrrhus I of Constantinople, one of her primary advisors, revived the policy of monothelitism.
+With his death and her son becoming sole ruler, Martina gained complete and uncontested control over the government.
+Martina began immediately to exile the prominent supporters of Constantine and with the help of Patriarch Pyrrhus, one of her primary advisors, revived the policy of monothelitism.
 She recalled Bishop Cyrus of Alexandria and sent him to Egypt after his exile, showing her dedication to the policy of monothelitism.

 Downfall and deposition

-Her actions and the rumors of poisoning Heraclius Constantine caused the people and the Senate to turn against Martina and her son.
-The Armenian Valentinus with the troops from Asia Minor, marched to Chalcedon and a frightened Heraklonas named Constans II, son of late Heraclius Constantine, a co-emperor.
+Her actions and the rumors of poisoning Constantine caused the people and the Senate to turn against Martina and her son.
+The Armenian Valentinus with the troops from Asia Minor, marched to Chalcedon and a frightened Heraclonas named Constans II, son of late Constantine, a co-emperor.

 After September 641 there was a huge revolt and the army ransacked the harvest on the Asiatic side of the Bosphoros.
 That month, Martina lost the support of one of her devout followers, Pyrrhus of Constantinople, who abandoned the city after being repeatedly assaulted and followed.
 This left her vulnerable to the Senate who despised her.

-In November 641, their downfall was completed as the army marched on Constantinople and captured Martina and her three sons, Heraklonas, David and Marinos.
+In November 641, their downfall was completed as the army marched on Constantinople and captured Martina and her three sons, Heraclonas, David and Marinos.
 Martina's tongue was slit, her sons had their noses cut off, and her youngest sons were castrated.
 Eventually they were sent to Rhodes.